ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 In this diagram, the protocol between Attester and a Relying Party can be any new or existing protocol (e.g., HTTP(S), COAP(S), ROLIE {{RFC8322}},
-802.1x, OPC UA, etc.), depending on the use case.
+802.1x, OPC UA {{OPCUA}}, etc.), depending on the use case.

+Such protocols typically already have mechanisms for passing security information for purposes of authentication and authorization.
+Common formats include JWTs {{RFC7519}}, CWTs {{RFC8392}}, and X.509 certificates.

 Retrofitting already deployed protocols with remote attestation requires adding RATS conceptual messages to the existing data flows.
 This must be